Cancers and Tumors

 To find out whether your child has a germ cell tumor, your child’s doctor will start with a thorough exam and ask about your child’s health background.

 Next the doctor will do a series of tests to look for signs of disease.
-Common tests to check for germ cell tumors include blood tests, biopsies and imaging studies.
+Common tests used to check for germ cell tumors include:

-Used to check the levels of white and red blood cells, to look for tumor markers, which are substances that suggest a tumor is present, and to check for other chemicals in the blood.
+- Blood tests, used to check the levels of white and red blood cells, to look for tumor markers (substances made by the tumor that go into the bloodstream) and to check for other chemicals in the blood.

-Your child's doctor may also want your child to have pictures taken of the inside of his body, such as an X-ray, ultrasound, CT (computed tomography) scan or MRI (magnetic resonance imaging).
+- Imaging studies, used to take pictures of the inside of your child’s body to look for tumors or places where cancer is active.
+The doctor may want your child to have imaging studies such as an X-ray, ultrasound, CT (computed tomography) scan or MRI (magnetic resonance imaging).

 Sometimes doctors suspect a baby may have a germ cell tumor based on a routine ultrasound before the baby is born.
 If this happens with your baby, the team at Seattle Children’s Prenatal Diagnosis and Treatment Program can work with you to get ready for the birth and plan for the treatment your baby will need.

 If you have questions about germ cell tumor treatment, call: